zhenry9/mammoth-timers-guide/doc/source/best-practices/wiring-and-connections.rst

 Securing Wire Runs
 ------------------
 Wire runs should be protected from weather and traffic at all times.
 They can be run along a fence where possible, or attached to bamboo poles if it is in an area that is safe to do so.
-In high traffic areas wire should be flown high on double bamboo or buried underground. **Wheneever possible, avoid tying knots in the wire.** A clove hitch will secure a wire to a piece of bamboo, but it will also put unnecessary strain and wear on the wire, reducing its reliability.
+In high traffic areas wire should be flown high on double bamboo or buried underground. **Whenever possible, avoid tying knots in the wire.** A clove hitch will secure a wire to a piece of bamboo, but it will also put unnecessary strain and wear on the wire, reducing its reliability.

 To a fence
 ~~~~~~~~~~